VolumeGraphics/license-info-printer/README.md

 # @volumegraphics/license-info-printer
-Collects license information of all third-party dependencies of your module and prints it to a nice html.
+Collects license information of all third-party dependencies of your module and prints it to a nice html document.
 # Install
 `npm install --save "@volumegraphics/license-info-printer"`
 # Example